 1. Spenco Diabetics Arch Support Insole

-The significance of shoes is one and the same for everyone.
+The significance of shoes is the same for everyone.
 But we all know that diabetics should not wear normal shoes.
 There are several reasons, like diabetic neuropathy.

 To make them feel at ease, arch support insoles provide better comfort.
 Spenco insoles are best for feet and knee attention to detail.